 What is the meaning of the phrase “like father, like son”?
 It means that someone resembles their parents, either in terms of appearance or because of their behavior.

 Example: Barbara was at the grocery store with her grandson.
 As they were shopping, someone down the aisle tripped and dropped their bag of groceries all over the floor.
 Noticing this, her grandson quickly ran over to help.
 Afterwards, Barbara told him: “Your father was the same way, you know.
 He was always willing to lend a hand to anyone that needed it.
 Like father, like son, as the saying goes.”

-In other words, she was saying that Walter was similar to his dad; they were both kind to people, willing to help others.
+In other words, she was saying that Walter was similar to his dad; they are both kind to people, willing to help others.

 The Origin Of “Like Father, Like Son”

 It has to do with the similarities that exist between children and their parents.
 Indeed, not only can a child look like parents, but they can also behave like them too.
 A big reason for this is because they inherited certain traits from their mother and father.
-However, there’s another factor that plays a role in this besides genes.
-A child’s behavior is also influenced by what they see their parents saying and doing.
+However, there’s another factor at play here besides genes.
+As a child grows up, they are also influenced by what they see their parents saying and doing.
 Yes, so our words and our actions can affect them.
-The end result is that once the child reaches adulthood, their personality and the qualities they have will likely be similar to those of their parents.
+The end result is that once the child reaches adulthood, the personality and qualities they have will probably be close to that of their parents (hence the phrase).

 Anyways, let’s talk about the origin of this proverb.
 This phrase (the “like mother, like daughter” version) appears in the Bible.
 For example, at Ezekiel 16:44, it reads:

 “Look!
 Everyone who uses proverbs will apply this proverb to you: ‘Like mother, like daughter!’ “